You can’t go through life without taking some risks—including in the workplace. But how should you decide which career risks are worth taking?

 - Emotional risks involve other people.
 For example, you may feel an emotional risk if you ask your co-workers for help.
 You may worry they will think less of you.
 On the other hand, not asking for help could create bigger problems.

 - Financial risks involve gaining or losing money.
 For example, you face financial risk if you are thinking about quitting a job or investing in an education program.
 But if you find out as much information as possible about your options, you may be able to reduce the risk.

-Your approach likely varies with the kind of risk.
-For example, you may feel comfortable taking a financial risk, like spending money on clothes for job interviews.
+You may be willing to take risks in some areas, but not in others.
+For example, you may feel comfortable taking a financial risk, like buying new clothes for job interviews.
 But you may not be comfortable with an emotional risk, like joining in social activities with co-workers.

-- Impulsive risk-taking involves making decisions very quickly.
-You probably make little or no attempt to reduce the risk or consider the possible negative outcomes.
+- Impulsive risk-takers make decisions very quickly.
+They often make little or no attempt to reduce the risk or consider the possible negative outcomes.

-- Extremely cautious risk-taking involves taking a long time to make decisions.
-You probably do everything possible to prevent negative outcomes.
-But by the time you decide on something, the opportunity may have disappeared.
+- Extremely cautious risk-takers take a long time to make decisions.
+They tend to do everything possible to prevent negative outcomes.
+But by the time they decide on something, the opportunity may have passed.

-- Calculated risk-taking involves knowing the chances of success and the likely outcomes of failure before taking the risk.
-Calculated risk-taking is often the most successful approach.
+- Calculated risk-takers know the chances of success and the likely outcomes of failure before taking the risk.

 What's your risk-taking style?